LibertyDSNP/spec/pages/Identity/Registry.md

 **Remember:** Only DSNP User Ids are safe for long term data connections.

-* DSNP Identity contract addresses are not guaranteed long term for upgrade and migration reasons
+* DSNP Identity contract addresses are not guaranteed long term for upgrade and migration reasons.
-* Handles can change
+* Handles can change.

 ## Resolutions